-- (1) The applicant must propose discovery research for a new technology that is uniquely enabled by human stem cells or uniquely enabling for the advancement of human stem cell based therapies or aimed at developing a gene therapy approach including - Discovery research for a novel therapeutic candidate: - o where human stem, progenitor, or directly reprogrammed cells either compose the therapy or are used to manufacture the therapy - o that stimulates, recruits or targets endogenous stem cells or cancer stem cells - where human stem, progenitor or directly reprogrammed cells are uniquely required for candidate identification and testing - o that is a gene therapy1 approach intended to replace, regenerate or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs - Discovery research for a novel human stem cell-based diagnostic test, assay or tool that can be used to discover, advance, monitor, or evaluate new therapies, OR - Discovery research for novel technologies (a medical device, diagnostic test, tool) that propose proof of concept testing with human stem/progenitor cells and that addresses a critical bottleneck to the discovery, development or use of of stem cell-based therapies
+- (1) The applicant must propose discovery research for a new technology that is uniquely enabled by human stem cells or uniquely enabling for the advancement of human stem cell based therapies or aimed at developing a gene therapiesy approach including - Discovery research for a novel therapeutic candidate: - o where human stem, progenitor, or directly reprogrammed cells either compose the therapy or are used to manufacture the therapy - o that stimulates, recruits or targets endogenous stem cells or cancer stem cells - o where human stem, progenitor or directly reprogrammed cells are uniquely required for candidate identification and testing - that is a gene therapy1 approach intended to replace, regenerate or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs - Discovery research for a novel human stem cell-based diagnostic test, assay or tool that can be used to discover, advance, monitor, or evaluate new therapies, OR - Discovery research for novel technologies (a medical device, diagnostic test, tool) that addresses a critical bottleneck to the discovery, development or use of stem cell-based or gene therapies and that propose proof of concept testing with human stem/progenitor cells or relevant human somatic cells targeted by a gene therapy and that addresses a critical bottleneck to the discovery, development or use of stem cell-based therapies

-(2) The applicant must be ready to initiate work on the funded project within $30\underline{60}$ days of approval
+(2) The applicant must be ready to initiate work on the funded project within 60 days of approval

-Given the urgency of CIRM's mission, all approved awardees must initiate work on the funded project within 3060 days of approval and authorization for funding by the Application Review Subcommittee of CIRM's governing board, the Independent Citizens' Oversight Committee ("ICOC").
+Given the urgency of CIRM's mission, all approved awardees must initiate work on the funded project within 60 days of approval and authorization for funding by the Application Review Subcommittee of CIRM's governing board, the Independent Citizens' Oversight Committee ("ICOC").

 (3) Co-funding is not required.
-If the project requires funding over and above that which CIRM provides, documentation demonstrating the commitment of funds to cover the proposed co-funding amount must be provided at the time of application submission (e.g., copy of executed term sheet showing amount of co-funding, conditions, and source).
+If the project requires funding over and above that which CIRM provides, documentation demonstrating the commitment of funds to cover the proposed co-funding